 More information on the fee structure can be found here.

 As the name suggests, MCI involves holding your stock in multiple countries.
 For growing Amazon sellers, this is often a suitable intermediate stage between storing items throughout Europe with Pan EU FBA and fulfilling from one country with EFN.

 By using MCI, you can enjoy the following benefits:

-- Customers receive faster, local delivery when your products are located in fulfilment centers close to where they live.
+- Customers receive faster, local delivery when your products are located in fulfillment centers close to where they live.

-- You save money on transportation costs when you send inventory in bulk to local fulfilment centers rather than dispatching individual orders across borders.
+- You save money on transportation costs when you send inventory in bulk to local fulfillment centers rather than dispatching individual orders across borders.

 You can also combine the use of MCI and EFN to get the best of both worlds - fulfilling orders from local inventory until you run out, then using the EFN warehouse for any shipments until your stock is replenished.